Song812ads/WebHandGesture/README.md

 <b>6.
 Hosting app </b>

-My frontend app is host on Github, which make my url get breakdown if it goes outside the mainpage.
+My frontend app is host on Vercel

 My backend is host on Pythoniseverywhere